wssimms/gssquared/Docs/DevelopLog.md

 DOS3.3 now: init volume ok and can write files to it.
 DOS33 and ProDOS 2.4.3 format, disk copy, etc with CopyIIPlus- works.
 Copy II Plus drive speed test - doesn't work.

+Proposed task list for next release (0.20)
+* finish up Disk II write by denibblizing (if needed) and writing disk II data back to disk file.
+* clean up video code so we call old monochrome hires code in that mode.
+* Center display in window when in fullscreen mode.

+That ought to be easy!